COMPETITIVE GOVERNANCE

 Individuals, businesses, and organizations have Original-Authority, to or not to, interact, associate, transact, contract, employ, and make agreements with other individuals, businesses, and organizations.

-All the State-level Sector Board legislators, per Sector, must meet and determine a consistent level of federal authority across all states, where all states have equal representation for 50% of the vote and proportional representation for the remaining 50% of the vote; this excludes Sectors 6,7,8,9, and 10; each proposal and vote must be on a narrow and highly specific issue.
+All State-level Sector Board legislators, per Sector, must meet to establish a consistent level of federal authority across all states, with equal representation of states for 50% of the vote and proportional representation for the remaining 50%.
+A 70% vote is required to transfer additional authority and jurisdiction to the Federal level; a 40% vote repeals federal authority.
+This does not apply to the Foreign Protection System.

 CRA Section 6.
 Super Majority

-A 40% representative vote can repeal representative action at the Sector Board level or Parent Sector Board level; this does not apply to Constitutional clauses.
+A 40% representative vote can repeal representative action at the Sector Board or Parent Sector Board level; this does not apply to Constitutional clauses.

-An action by Sector Board or Parent Sector Board representatives is a vote on a leader, tax, fee, authorization, regulations, laws, or other activities appropriately, narrowly tailored, and expressly authorized to a Sector Board or Parent Sector Board by this Amendment.
+An action by Sector Board or Parent Sector Board representatives is a vote on a leader, tax, fee, authorization, regulations, laws, or other activities that are appropriately, narrowly tailored, and expressly authorized to a Sector Board or Parent Sector Board by this Amendment.

 CRA Section 7.
 The Parent Sector Board

-CRA's must fund their representatives and staff to the Parent Sector Board and proportionally fund Parent Sector Board expenses.
+CRAs must fund their representatives and staff to the Parent Sector Board and proportionally fund Parent Sector Board expenses.

 The CRA Parent Sector Board must develop a mission statement for every Sector.